-Agency Program Administrator - An individual, designated by the agency, responsible for the management and oversight of the purchase card program within an agency.
-This includes: the issuance and cancellation of purchase cards; the monitoring of approving officials, cardholders, card custodians, and designated card users; and, the development and enforcement of agency policy, procedures and training.
-The Financial Manager has been designated the Agency Program Administrator by the Executive Director.
+Agency Program Administrator - Individual, designated by the agency, responsible for the management and oversight of the Purchase Card program within an agency.
+This includes: the issuance and cancellation of Purchase Cards; the monitoring of Approving Officials, cardholders, Card Custodians, and Designated Card Users; and the development and enforcement of agency policy, procedures, and training.

-Approving Official - An individual, designated by the agency and the agency program administrator to, in a timely manner, monitor, review and approve the purchases of assigned cardholders or designated card users via purchase cards.
+Approving Official - Individual designated by the agency and the Agency Program Administrator to monitor, review and approve the purchases of assigned cardholders or Designated Card Users via Purchase Cards.

-Card Custodian - An individual, designated by the agency Purchase Card Program Manager, to administer and control the use of department purchase cards by authorized designated card users within the card custodian's workgroup.
+Card Custodian - Individual designated by the Agency Program Administrator to administer and control the use of department Purchase Cards by authorized Designated Card Users within the Card Custodian's workgroup.

-Card user agreement form - This form states that the purchase card user has read and understands the policies and procedures of the State and his/her agency relative to purchase card use and agrees to comply with all of these established procedures.
-This form must be signed by the card user prior to issuance and use of the purchase card.
+Card User Agreement Form - Form stating that the Purchase Card user has read and understands the policies and procedures of the State and their agency relative to Purchase Card use and agrees to comply with all the established procedures.
+This form must be signed by the card user prior to issuance and use of the Purchase Card.

-Designated card users - An individual, designated by the agency program administrator, the approving official, and the card custodian to make purchases using a department purchase card.
+Designated Card User- Individual designated by the Agency Program Administrator, the Approving Official, and the Card Custodian to make purchases using a Purchase Card.

-Misuse - Inappropriate use of the purchase card as defined in section V.
+Misuse - Inappropriate use of the Purchase Card as defined in section B.

-Purchase Card - the credit card(s) acquired through the DES state contract.
+Purchase Card - The credit card(s) acquired through the Department of Enterprise Services (DES) state contract.